featurevisor/featurevisor/docs/testing.md

 You can write test specs in YAML to test your features in great detail.

-Create a new test spec in `tests` directory:
+Assuming we already have a `foo` feature in `features/foo.yml`, we can create a new test spec for it in `tests` directory:

 ```yml
 # tests/foo.spec.yml